 SMA Stair Academy - Stair Balustrade

-The Stair Balustrade Instructional Class focuses on theory, to better explain how and why the balustrade post-to-post system works.
-The class offers hands-on training with student workstations designed specifically for this learning opportunity.
-The workstations allow students to practice their balustrade layout from the starting newel to the wall termination.
-Students are taught how to calculate handrail height, baluster lengths, and placement of newels.
-They are also instructed on methods for correcting issues without stopping the workflow.
+The Stair Balustrade instructional class is a 3-day course that focuses on installation best practices for post-to-post and over-the-post systems.
+The class offers hands-on instructional training with student workstations specifically designed to enhance the understanding and practice of balustrade layout from the starting newel through handrail fittings and wall termination.
+The class teaches the student how to calculate handrail height, baluster spacing, lengths, and newel placement.
+Special focus is given to corrective methods for issues as they arise without stopping the workflow.

-This class benefits both the shop craftsman and the sales representative.
-It provides a better understanding of the preparation needed for blocking and pre-mounting newels and balusters.
-The class also helps attendees understand take-offs with the proper lengths, quantities, and hardware for each installation.
+The class benefits both the shop craftsman and the sales representative.
+It provides a better understanding of the preparation needed for support accessories and the take-off list used in the balustrade.

-- Participants will be able to plan layouts of balustrade locations on flights, landings, and balconies on both open and closed stair configurations.
+- Participants will be able to plan layouts of balustrade locations on flights, starting steps, landings, and balconies on open, closed, and buttress configurations.

-- Participants will be able to plan elevation layout locations for newel mountings in notched and surface applications on stairways and landings.
+- Participants will be able to create elevation layout locations for newel locations in notched and surface applications.

-- Participants will be able to plan layout options of baluster grouping and installation, landing tread, fascia/apron, and trim.
+- Participants will be able to design layout options of landing tread, fascia/apron, and trim.

-- Participants will be able to plan elevation layout locations for handrails, fitting connections, and balusters in drilled and plowed installation.
+- Participants will be able to organize layout locations for baluster grouping, handrails, fittings, fitting connections, and balusters in drilled and plowed installation.

-- Participants will be able to secure various types of accessory hardware and use connection methods common for newels, balusters and handrails.
+- Participants will be able to use various types of accessory hardware and connection methods for newels, balusters, handrails, and handrail fittings.

 Keep up to date with all of the latest code changes and design inspirations.
 No membership required.